alienzhou/css-only-chat-node/README.md

 - use pseudo-class `:active` to catch the click event
 - use attribute `background-image` to send data
-- use stream in response to update the page without JavaScript
+- use stream in the response to update the page without JavaScript

 For more details, please visit [@kkuchta/css-only-chat](https://github.com/kkuchta/css-only-chat).